Chimes at Midnight: Cinematography

-Welles had originally wanted the entire film to use high-contrast cinematography, resembling engravings of the Middle Ages; only the opening title sequence uses this technique.
+Welles originally wanted the entire film to use high-contrast cinematography, resembling engravings of the Middle Ages; only the opening title sequence uses this technique.
 The film's most famous sequence is the Battle of Shrewsbury; only about 180 extras were available and Welles used editing techniques to give the appearance of armies of thousands.
-Welles filmed all of the battle scenes in long takes, but cut the shots into fragments to create the effect that he wanted.
+Welles filmed all the battle scenes in long takes, but cut the shots into fragments to create the effect he wanted.
 It took ten days to shoot the scenes and six weeks to edit what became a six-minute sequence.
-In filming the sequence, Welles often used hand-held cameras, wide-angle lenses, slow motion and speed up shots, static shots, swish pans and constant rapid movement of the characters to create a kinetic and chaotic atmosphere.
-Anderegg has said that "in the end, both armies have become one huge, awkward, disintegrating war machine, a grotesque robot whose power source slowly begins to fail and finally comes to a frozen halt.
+In filming the sequence, Welles often used hand-held cameras, wide-angle lenses, slow motion and speed up shots, static shots, swish pans, and constant rapid movement of the characters to create a kinetic and chaotic atmosphere.
+Anderegg wrote, "in the end, both armies have become one huge, awkward, disintegrating war machine, a grotesque robot whose power source slowly begins to fail and finally comes to a frozen halt.
 Verbal rhetoric—language itself—seems, for the moment, both irrelevant and obscene."

-The Battle of Shrewsbury sequence has often been called an anti-war statement by film critics and likened to contemporary films like Dr. Strangelove and Culloden.
-Shakespearean scholar Daniel Seltzer said that "the social consciousness of the movie is as alert as Shakespeare's, and thematically pertinent in Shakespearean terms too ... the footage of the Battle of Shrewsbury itself must be some of the finest, truest, ugliest scenes of warfare ever shot and edited for a movie."
-Welles scholar James Naremore said that "the underlying eroticism of the chivalric code ... is exposed in all its cruel perversity."
+Film critics have called the Battle of Shrewsbury sequence an anti-war statement and likened it to contemporary films like Dr. Strangelove and Culloden.
+Shakespearean scholar Daniel Seltzer said, "the social consciousness of the movie is as alert as Shakespeare's, and thematically pertinent in Shakespearean terms too ... the footage of the Battle of Shrewsbury itself must be some of the finest, truest, ugliest scenes of warfare ever shot and edited for a movie."
+Welles scholar James Naremore said, "the underlying eroticism of the chivalric code ... is exposed in all its cruel perversity."
 Tony Howard wrote that Welles used Shakespeare's historical plays "to denounce modern political hypocrisy and militarism."

 Sound

 Due to budgetary constraints, both the on-set and post-production sound was poorly recorded.
-Anderegg wrote that this, in combination with Welles' fast-paced camera movements and editing, makes the Shakespearean dialogue more difficult to understand.
+Anderegg wrote that this, in combination with Welles's fast-paced camera movements and editing, makes the Shakespearean dialogue more difficult to understand.
 Many scenes are shot in long takes or with character's backs facing the camera, most likely for practical purposes when actors were not present, creating more sound problems.
 "In effect," Anderegg writes, "Welles generates a constant tension between what we see and what we hear, a tension that points to the ambiguous status of language in its relation to action."
-During the Battle of Shrewsbury sequence, Welles used a complex and layered soundtrack that included the sounds of swords and armor clanking, soldiers grunting and screaming, bones breaking, boots in the mud and the film's musical score to add to the chaos of the scene.
+During the Battle of Shrewsbury sequence, Welles used a complex and layered soundtrack that included the sounds of swords and armor clanking, soldiers grunting and screaming, bones breaking, boots in the mud and the film's musical score to add to the scene's chaos.